-It's a bit like a normal distribution curve.
+The player buy-in to nutrition strategies is a bit like a normal distribution curve.
 There are a small group of players who are very good when it comes to nutrition, they eat really well, very clean, lots of vegetables and they're very knowledgeable.

 And of course there are players are at other end of the spectrum who struggle to eat plant-based foods, salad, vegetables etc and they're obviously more of a challenge.

 The majority of the squad are somewhere in the middle, where they tend to need some guidance but they are generally quite good with their eating.